AdguardTeam/AdguardKnowledgeBase/01.general/05.adguard-filter-policy/docs.en.md

 - Rules that often cause problems with work of some websites will be deleted.

-## Spyware filter
+## Tracking Protection filter

 ##### What shall be blocked with this filter?

-- This filter shall block all counters that collect personal data of users.
+- This filter shall block all trackers that collect users' personal data.

+We define **tracking** as collection of data regarding an individual’s identity or activity across one or more websites.
+Even if such data is not believed to be personally identifiable, it’s still tracking.

+**Tracker** is an online script that has tracking as its only purpose, or as one of its purposes.

 ##### Limitations and Exceptions